flaturtha/NOS/_posts/2016-08-29-murder-in-general.md

 And another excellent affair is mentioned:

 >&quot;The King of Sweden&#39;s assassination, by-the-by, is doubted by many writers, Harte amongst others; but they are wrong.
 He was murdered; and I consider his murder unique in its excellence; for he was murdered at noon-day, and on the field of battle—a feature of original conception, which occurs in no other work of art that I remember.
-No unpracticed artist could have conceived so bold an idea as that of a noonday murder in the heart of a great city.
+No unpracticed artist could have conceived so bold an idea as that of a noon-day murder in the heart of a great city.
 It was no obscure baker, gentlemen, or anonymous chimney-sweeper, be assured, that executed this work.

->&quot;With respect to the Williams&#39; murders, the sublimes&quot; and most entire in their excellence that ever were committed, I shall not allow myself to speak incidentally.
+>&quot;With respect to the Williams&#39; murders, the sublimes and most entire in their excellence that ever were committed, I shall not allow myself to speak incidentally.
 Nothing less than an entire lecture, or even an entire course of lectures, would suffice to expound their merits.
 Indeed, all of these assassinations may be studied with profit by the advanced connoisseur.
-They are all of them exemplaria, model murders, pattern murders of which one may say,—
+They are all of them *exemplaria*, model murders, pattern murders of which one may say,—

->&#39;&quot;Nocturna versate menu, versate diurna,1 especially nocturna.&quot;&#39;
+>&#39;&quot;Nocturnâ versate menu, versate diurna,&#39; especially *nocturnâ*.&quot;&#39;

 Continuing this remarkable essay, we come upon this:

 >&quot;But it is now time that I should say a few words about the principles of murder, not with a view to regulate your practice, but your judgment: as to old women, and the mob of newspaper readers, they are pleased with anything, provided it is bloody enough, but the mind of sensibility requires something more.
-First, then let us speak of the kind of person who is adapted to the purpose of the murderer; secondly, of the place where; thirdly, of the time when, and other little circumstances. &quot;As to the person, I suppose that it is evident that he ought to be a good man; because, if he were not, he might himself, by possibility, be contemplating murder at the very time; and such &#39;diamond-cut-diamond&#39; tussles, though pleasant enough where nothing better is stirring, are really not what a critic can allow himself to call murders.
+First, then let us speak of the kind of person who is adapted to the purpose of the murderer; secondly, of the place where; thirdly, of the time when, and other little circumstances.

+>&quot;As to the person, I suppose that it is evident that he ought to be a good man; because, if he were not, he might himself, by possibility, be contemplating murder at the very time; and such &#39;diamond-cut-diamond&#39; tussles, though pleasant enough where nothing better is stirring, are really not what a critic can allow himself to call murders.
 I could mention some people (I name no names) who have been murdered by other people in a dark lane; and so far all seemed correct enough but on looking farther into the matter, the public have become aware that the murdered party was himself, at the moment, planning to rob his murderer, at the least, and possibly to murder him, if he had been strong enough.
-Whenever that is the case, or may be thought to be the case, farewell to all the genuine effects of the art.11
+Whenever that is the case, or may be thought to be the case, farewell to all the genuine effects of the art.&quot;

 >\* \* \*